 The following table sets forth unaudited comparative book value, cash dividends declared and income per share data: (a) on a historical basis for First Hawaiian and ANB, (b) on a pro forma basis for First Hawaiian adjusted to give effect to the Merger as if the Merger had occurred at March 31, 1996 and December 31, 1995, respectively, with respect to the presentation of book value and as if the Merger had occurred at January 1, 1995 in the case of income per share data and (c) on a pro forma equivalent basis for ANB Common Stock.
-The information presented is based on the Assumed Exchange Ratio (calculated as set forth in footnote 3 to the table on the preceding page) of 4.0875 shares of First Hawaiian Common Stock for each share of ANB Common Stock.
-This calculation of the Exchange Ratio is provided for illustrative purposes only and will likely not be the Exchange Ratio used for the issuance of First Hawaiian Common Stock in the Merger.
-See "Incorporation of Certain Documents by Reference"; "Available Information"; "The Merger--Merger Consideration"; "--Possible Increase of Exchange Ratio"; and the consolidated financial statements of ANB included elsewhere in this Proxy Statement/Prospectus.
+The information presented is based on the Assumed Exchange Ratio of 3.6907 shares of First Hawaiian Common Stock.
+This calculation of the exchange ratio is provided for illustrative purposes only and will likely not be the Exchange Ratio used for the issuance of First Hawaiian Common Stock in the Merger.
+See "Incorporation of Certain Documents by Reference"; "Available Information"; "The Merger --Merger Consideration"; "--Possible Increase of Exchange Ratio"; and the consolidated financial statements of ANB included elsewhere in this Proxy Statement/Prospectus.